 Where To Buy Freeze Dried Fruit

-It's easy to find freeze dried fruit in many grocery stores, especially health-oriented markets and specialty shops such as Whole Foods and Sprouts.
-Often freeze dried fruit is in the same section as raisins and other dehydrated fruits.
-For more selection, including exotic fruits like dragon fruit, star fruit and lychee, order from one of the numerous online retailers.
+It's easy to find freeze-dried fruit in many grocery stores, natural food stores, and food co-ops, as well as baking suppliers and online retailers, especially health-oriented markets and specialty shops such as Whole Foods and Sprouts.
+Trader Joe’s is also known for its wide selection of freeze-dried fruit snacks.
+Often freeze-dried fruit is in the same section as raisins and other dehydrated fruits.
+For more selection, including exotic fruits like dragon fruit, star fruit, and lychee, order from one of the numerous online retailers.

 Affairs O of R. Lyophilization of parenteral(7/93).
 FDA.
 Published online November 3, 2018.